Three rules to remember

 Assign all the columns you need

-As we saw in the first part of this Quick Start guide, to set up a transformation script using Bunker, you need to:
+As we saw in the first part of this series, to set up a transformation script using Bunker, you need to:

 - use Assign Category to map one or more columns onto a category